LTVA1/NuVGM/README.md

 There are some shortened opcodes for chips with indices 0 to 7.
 These are introduced because they are expected to be the most common ones, and shaving one byte off them can noticeably reduce file size.

+Player must halt playback if it encounters an unknown opcode.
+Player may throw a warning/error message upon encountering it.

 Opcodes are described there:

 | Opcode | Operands | Description |